Student Involvement at Snowden Library

 How can I get involved?

-- Promote healthy, stress-free activities by browsing our leisure reading collection or current magazines.
+- Promote healthy, stress-free activities by browsing our leisure reading collection, or visiting our Relaxation Room or Relaxation Corner.

 - Engage with our knowledgeable librarians for in-depth research help.